-Here, the choir can find tips and techniques for singing.
+Here, the choir can find the music plan, rehearsal schedule, dates sheet, tips and techniques for singing.
 Singing is great fun and we work on exercises in rehearsals to really master these techniques.
 If you are looking at this page due to an interest in music, or singing, then please feel free to join us and unlock the potential of your own voice!

 A MS Word document showing voice ranges can be downloaded here, this is where you can test what part you 'officially' fit into - Soprano/Alto/Tenor/Bass.